 What is the Chart of Accounts in QuickBooks?

-• The Chart of Accounts is a structured list of all financial accounts used to record transactions in QuickBooks.
+The Chart of Accounts is a structured list of all financial accounts used to record transactions in QuickBooks.
+It includes categories such as assets, liabilities, equity, income, and expenses, helping generate accurate financial reports like balance sheets and profit and loss statements.

 Why is the Chart of Accounts important in QuickBooks?